x86txt/portfolio/proposals/cyware/README.md

 1. A raw container for direct client consumption.
    - this container will have instructions for deploying single components of the full Cyware suite, or the ability to deploy them in any combination as a stack.
 2. An OVA that runs Linux, a container runtime, and then runs our applications as containers within.
-   - running a set of containers rather than installing applications directly into the OS eliminates almost all the nuance that would come with a client's environment and allows us to add administrative functionality and also implement very basic state configuration.
+   - running a set of containers rather than installing applications directly into the OS eliminates almost all the nuance that would come with a client's environment and allows us to add administrative functionality.

-By providing two well-known and understood formats it will make upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and perform an upgrade, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers (backed by clear, concise documentation), or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM and perform application upgrades.
+By providing two well-known and understood formats it will make upgrades and maintenance much more straightforward - our containerized customers will know how to pull the latest versions of a container and perform an upgrade, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers (backed by clear, concise documentation) and perform a limited set of common, administrative duties, or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM and perform application upgrades.

 > **Note**
 > See the [Maintenance](#3-maintenance) section for additional color here.